 11.00 – 13.00 – Children’s Stone Totem Building Competition at Mulranny Beach – Admission Free

 Saturday evening 19th May

 19.30 – 2 course Dinner in The Waterfront Bar of the Mulranny Park Hotel @ €15 available (This is an optional extra – Starter + Main Course + Tea/Coffee – can be booked and paid for on Saturday).
 This will be followed by a get together in Moynish House, where you will enjoy a turf fire in the fully licensed cosy bar.
 Finger food will be served.

 9.30 – 16.30 – Continuation of Dry Stone Wall Workshop

 (Lunches by Nevins Newfield Inn)

-An Action of the County Mayo Heritage Plan
+An action of the Mayo Heritage Plan

 Funded by the Heritage Council